Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Freedom

 In the end, we return a shortest recorded walk that binds $S$ (or that $S$ is $k$-free if no walk was recorded). \end{proof}

 Again, if $S$ is not $k$-free, then the minimality of $|W|$ ensures that in the situation of Lemma~\ref{lemma-testfree2}, $S$ is $(|W|-2)$-free.
 We can now describe the reduction algorithm.

-\begin{lemma} For an integer $k\ge 4$, a rational number $r\ge 0$ and a surface $\Sigma$, there exists a linear-time algorithm as follows.
-Let $G$ be a triangle-free graph with a $2$-cell embedding in a surface $\Sigma$ such that every connected essential subgraph of $G$ has at least $k+1$ edges.
-The algorithm returns $G'\subseteq G$ whose embedding in $\Sigma$ induced by the embedding of $G$ is $2$-cell such that \begin{itemize} \item every boundary cycle of $G$ belongs to $G'$, \item every $3$-coloring of $G'$ extends to a $3$-coloring of $G$, and \item either $w_0(G')\le r$, or $G'$ contains a $k$-free set of faces $S$ such that
+\begin{lemma} For an integer $k\ge 4$, a rational number $r\ge 0$ and a surface $\Sigma$ other than the sphere, there exists a linear-time algorithm as follows.
+Let $G$ be a triangle-free graph with a $2$-cell embedding in $\Sigma$ such that every connected essential subgraph of $G$ has more than $k$ edges.
+The algorithm returns a subgraph $G'\subseteq G$ whose embedding in $\Sigma$ induced by the embedding of $G$ is $2$-cell such that \begin{itemize} \item every boundary cycle of $G$ belongs to $G'$, \item every $3$-coloring of $G'$ extends to a $3$-coloring of $G$, and \item either $w_0(G')\le r$, or $G'$ contains a $k$-free set of faces $S$ such that

 \end{itemize} \end{lemma} \begin{proof} Let $b=\lceil r/s(5)\rceil+1$.
 Note that there exist only finitely many multisets $M$ of integers greater than $4$ such that $\sum_{t\in M} s(t)\le r$.
 Let $m_0$ denote the number of such multisets.